mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2015-01-02-drawing-outer-space.md

 {% endfigure %}

 {% notice %}
-#### ProTip: Turn Pencil on Its Side for a Different Drawing Experience
+#### ProTip: turn Pencil on its side for a different drawing experience

 Hold Pencil on its side to move more quickly and organically through the composition.
 {% endnotice %}